microsounds/microsounds.github.io/.src/notes/dotfiles.md

 ## X resources and theming
 For consistency, `xinit`, `dwm` and other scripts make use of the C preprocessor to mangle config files and configure color schemes.

-Theme settings and indivdual color schemes are stored as C header files containing preprocessor macros representing color hex codes in [`~/.local/include`]({GIT_REMOTE}/atelier/blob/master/.local/include).
+Theme settings and individual color schemes are stored as C header files containing preprocessor macros representing color hex codes in [`~/.local/include`]({GIT_REMOTE}/atelier/blob/master/.local/include).
 This directory is appended to `$C_INCLUDE_PATH` at login.

 * Using shell function `reload` will reload changes to `.xresources` and hard-reset your current terminal instance.